Skip to content

 Common questions

-Mr OT can assess fine motor skills and identify specific handwriting difficulties, but occupational therapists cannot diagnose conditions like dysgraphia, autism, or ADHD.
-If you suspect an underlying condition, your GP or paediatrician can arrange appropriate assessment.
-Mr OT supports children regardless of diagnosis.
+Occupational therapists assess fine motor skills and identify specific difficulties, but cannot diagnose conditions like dysgraphia, ADHD, or autism.
+If you suspect an underlying condition, your GP can refer you for specialist assessment.
+Mr OT therapists work alongside other professionals to support your child's overall development.

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →